The Québec maritime Blog

 For animal and nature lovers

-A stay at the Ferme 5 Étoiles Family Vacation Site is a unique opportunity to enjoy special moments with animals.
+A stay at the Ferme 5 Étoiles holiday resort is a unique opportunity to enjoy special moments with animals.
 Meet the wolves, cougars and bison and, in the morning, help the animal care attendant feed the baby moose as well as deer, raccoons and other animals This is an activity you won’t want to miss!

 Stay in a cottage, yurt or campsite in an enchanting setting along the banks of the Saguenay Fjord and enjoy the outdoor activities offered on site: sea kayaking, ATV (quad) excursions, hiking or just relaxing at the health centre, which offers a unique opportunity to commune with nature.